Flexberry/flexberry.github.io/pages/products/flexberry-designer/about/fd_landing_page.en.md

 ### Class diagram from» «analyst and after object of design

-Analyst in communication with the customer creates with charts the idea of the subject area, which later refined and updated by the developer in accordance with architectural requirements and generate future project.
+When communicating with the customer, the analyst uses diagrams to create an idea of the subject area, which is subsequently refined and supplemented by the developer in accordance with the requirements of the architecture and generation of the future project.
-The project charts the analyst usually contain the name of clarification «As it should be,», and the project developer – «Implementation of».
+A project with diagrams from the analyst usually contains in the title a clarification of «How Should Be,», and the project developer - «Implementation».

 Developer details subject area in order to:

-* no contact with many-to-many (added intermediate classes),
+* there are no many-to-many relationships(added intermediate classes),
-* no relationships of type aggregation (can be used only Association, composition and inheritance), as well as links with a plurality of one-to-one,
+* there are no aggregation-type links (only association, composition and inheritance can be used) and no one-to-one multiplicity links,
-* all attributes were rated necessary for storing and processing the data type,
+* all attributes have been assigned the data type required for storage and processing,
-* no contradictions in the structure chart, which can lead to failures of generation,
+* there are no contradictions in the structure of the diagram that could lead to generation failures,
 * classes were divided by type (entity, enum, user type, etc. – details in explained in Module 3 in screencast Menu «Model application»,
-* charts were distributed through catalogs, clarifying the purpose of classes (reference, description of specific groups of classes, e.g., person, territory, etc.)
+* The diagrams were distributed to catalogues specifying the purpose of the classes (reference books, a description of a specific group of classes, such as identity, territory, etc.),
-* class methods have been prescribed, if they are necessary at the stage of design and prototype your application.
+* methods have been written for the class, if they are needed at the design and prototyping stage of the application.

 The developer also creates forms and views to generate a prototype of the future application.
-The following screencast we will talk about how to add and edit classes and relationships on the class diagram.
+The following screencast we will show about how to add and edit classes and relationships on the class diagram.

 ### Add and edit classes and relationships